 2016 is now well underway, but few could say how it will end or what major changes we’ll see as the year unfurls.
-But that hasn’t stopped us from asking a number of experts in education and technology to gaze into their crystal balls and share their thoughts on one major EdTech trend we can expect to see lighting up learning and one major challenge that education will face in 2016.
+But that hasn’t stopped us from asking a number of experts in education and technology to gaze into their crystal balls and share their thoughts on one major EdTech trend we can expect to see lighting up learning and one major challenge that education and technology will face in 2016.

 1. Shelly Sanchez Terrell (Teacher Trainer and eLearning Specialist, US)

 In 2016, I believe we will see more learners creating, making, programming, coding, producing, innovating, inventing, designing, problem solving and publishing.
 I believe more schools worldwide will find the funds and way to have their students learn with technology.
 Some hot topics will be virtual reality, augmented reality, 3D printing, coding and the maker movement.
 I am excited to see how our learners make the world a brighter place just by adding their own creativity and spark!

 The challenge we face worldwide is how teachers, parents, leadership, and communities will help learners design intelligently and innovate with compassion.
 We desperately need citizenship back in the curriculum.
 We also need less focus on grades and standardizing.
 We need more focus on providing the room for experimentation and testing of ideas several times without students having to worry it will have high stakes on their grades, admission into college, and future.

 In 2016, I believe the world of edtech will explore new ways to create active learning environments that inspire engagement and innovative thinking.
 New, flexible spaces will allow for student voice and choice and a co-construction of knowledge.
 As we begin to see this shift in environment and culture, learners in our schools today will be supported in physical and virtual learning spaces to connect to the world and to their futures.